 On Croom's Hill, west of the Meridian Line, is a 6th-7th century Anglo-Saxon burial ground.
 There are roughly 50 burial mounds, though only a few are easily visible to the naked eye.
 Archaeologists have discovered a wealth of burial goods including shields, swords, glass beads, and even fragments of hair and wool.

 It seems likely that there were pagan burials, not Christians graves.
 This is one of only 40 Anglo-Saxon burial sites in England and among the largest and most historically important.

 Greenwich Park Bandstand

 The bandstand was erected in 1891 to the south-east of Great Cross Avenue.
 Not surprisingly the field around it is known as Bandstand Field.
-The cast-iron bandstand was made by the Coalbrookedale Company which also made the Coalbrookedale Gates for Kensington Gardens, another royal park in London.
+The cast-iron bandstand was made by the Coalbrookdale Company which also made the Coalbrookdale Gates for Kensington Gardens, another royal park in London.
 This Grade II listed structure is the focal point for a multitude of public events in Greenwich Park.